-Within the laboratory, pharmacy, etc., the ideal location of the Biosafety cabinet is away from personnel traffic lanes, air vents (in or out), doors and/or any other source of disruptive air currents.
+Within the laboratory, pharmacy, etc., the ideal location of the Biosafety Fume Hood/Cabinet is away from personnel traffic lanes, air vents (in or out), doors and/or any other source of disruptive air currents.

 If drafts or other disruptive air currents exceed the inflow velocity of the cabinet through the access opening, the potential exists for contaminated air to exit or enter the work zone area of the cabinet.
 It depends on the severity of the air current.
-REMEMBER: A BIOSAFETY CABINET IS NO SUBSTITUTE FOR GOOD LABORATORY TECHNIQUE.
+REMEMBER: A BIOSAFETY FUME HOOD/CABINET IS NO SUBSTITUTE FOR GOOD LABORATORY TECHNIQUE.